Manuscript Preparation Guidelines

 References

-The references should be written in English, conform to international academic norms, and be included as a separate page from the main manuscript.
-The corresponding source should be cited in the reference section according to APA 6th Edition.
+The references should be written in English, conform to international academic norms, and be included at the end of the main manuscript.
+The sources should be cited in the text and reference section according to APA 6th Edition.

 The examples of references for different types of publications are as follows: